fbpx

 What Are the Top Options for Mesothelioma Treatment?

-The top mesothelioma treatment options are surgery, chemotherapy, immunotherapy and radiation.
 Surgery is the first option considered for mesothelioma.
 The FDA approved chemotherapy, immunotherapy, and a tumor treating fields device for patients who cannot have surgery.

 Mesothelioma specialists prefer to combine the top treatment options.
 This approach is called multimodal mesothelioma treatment.
 The most common combination is surgery and chemotherapy.

-FDA-Approved Mesothelioma Treatments
+FDA-Approved Treatment for Malignant Mesothelioma

 chemotherapy icon